| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 group_years |

-sim_ays_covar_spde( sd = 2.8, range = 300, model = "spde", phi_age = 0.5, phi_year = 0.9, group_ages = 5:20, group_years = NULL, mesh, barrier.triangles )
+sim_ays_covar_spde( sd = 2.8, range = 300, model = "spde", phi_age = 0.5, phi_year = 0.9, group_ages = 5:20, group_years = NULL, mesh, barrier.triangles )sim_ays_covar_spde( sd = 2.8, range = 300, model = "spde", phi_age = 0.5, phi_year = 0.9, group_ages = 5:20, group_years = NULL, mesh, barrier.triangles )

 sd |

-Variance (can be age specific) |
+Variance of the process (can be age-specific). |

 range |

-Decorrelation range |
+Decorrelation range. |

 model |